jwuphysics/jwuphysics.github.io/_posts/2025-07-31-gnns-galaxy-environments.md

 To cut to the chase: **GNNs dominate the competition when it comes to predicting galaxy stellar masses from DMO simulations.**

-The figure below shows how different environmental indicators, quantified over various distance scales, affect the prediction error on $M_\star$.
+The figure below shows how different environmental indicators, quantified over various distance scales, affect the prediction error on M<sub>star</sub>.
 Lower error is better, and you can clearly see how GNNs (purple) surpass all other methods once they're given information on > 1 Mpc length scales.

 ![Figure 2 from Wu et al. 2024, showing how different ML models achieve different prediction errors for estimating galaxy stellar mass; the GNN in purple is the best.]({{ site.baseurl }}/images/blog/gnn-environment-performance.png)

 Specifically, we compare machine learning models where no environmental data is provided (yellow), the DisPerSE cosmic web features (green), simple overdensity averaged over a given length scale (blue), and GNNs with graph connectivity on the given length scale (purple).
 The non-GNN models employed here are [*explainable boosting machines* (EBMs)](https://interpret.ml/docs/ebm.html)—decision tree models that are both performant and interpretable.
-EBMs can receive environmental features on top of the $M_{\rm subhalo}$ and $V_{\rm max}$: think of them as additional columns in a tabular dataset.
+EBMs can receive environmental features on top of the M<sub>subhalo</sub> and V<sub>max</sub>: think of them as additional columns in a tabular dataset.
 We can provide EBMs with the collection of DisPerSE features, specify the overdensity on scales ranging from hundreds of kpc to 10 Mpc, or leave out environmental summary statistics altogether.

 I want to highlight two main takeaways:
 1. **Overdensity on 3 Mpc scales is the best simple environmental parameter**.
 Excluding the GNN model, we find that an EBM with spherically averaged overdensity achieves the lowest error for stellar mass predictions.
 It even outperforms the DisPerSE cosmic web features!